MessiahHoly/accounting-made-simple/README.md

 ## Notes

-- The UI currently uses a search flow for organisations and equity lookup.
+- The UI currently uses a search flow for organisations and equity lookup with optional language selection.
-- Financial data is obtained from EDINET and J-Quants.
+- Company detail pages are implemented in `app/organisations/[equityCode]/page.tsx` and render Gemini-powered AI financial analysis, balance sheets, charts, and accounting summaries.
-- The project currently targets Japanese companies only.
+- Financial data is obtained from EDINET, J-Quants, and Finnhub.
 - If you change the Prisma schema, run `npx prisma generate` again.
 - The homepage is implemented in `app/page.tsx` and renders search + equities list.